 The animal nature here is well depicted by the black antelope.
 It runs around restlessly but always in joy, searching for the source of the smell of the musk that resides in its navel.

 3. Triangles: The triangles represent the descent of the spirit into the body and the ascent of matter rising to meet the spirit.
-The heart is indeed a center of the intersection of two triangles, creating a Shatkona (6 angles), a symbol used in Hindu Yantra.
+The heart is indeed a center of the intersection of two triangles, creating a Shatkona (6 angles), a symbol used in the Hindu Yantra.

 The energy frequency and seed mantra